 Last on the list, since it is not financing, is cash.
 In some areas of Florida, cash offers are the norm and outnumber the sales that involve a mortgage.
 Tallahassee is not one of those places, but 20% of our buyers are cash buyers.
 This means you will compete against cash offers at many price points.
 The beauty of cash for the seller is the lack of a financing contingency.
 Closing can be completed within two and a half weeks after the inspections are met, and the title search has been returned.
 These buyers often opt out of an appraisal which can also help ease a seller’s mind.

 Choose Your Financing Team Wisely

-I have worked with most of those big online mortgage companies, and the trouble they run into is that they do not know Tallahassee real estate and what they do not know can cost you time and money.
+I have worked with most of those big online mortgage companies, and the trouble they run into is that they do not know Tallahassee real estate, and what they do not know can cost you time and money.
 One of those big guys has asked the seller for an extension six times in the past seven times I have worked with them.
 Guess what?
-The seller does not have to grant an extension because of the lender mistake.
+The seller does not have to grant an extension because of the lender’s mistake.
 They can say no, pocket your deposit money, and go back to the market and find a different buyer.
 It is too important of an investment to leave it to someone you cannot even meet in person.